GladysAssistant/v4-website/docs/scenes/turn-on-off-the-switches-action.md

 In Gladys, you can control your remote-controlled outlets, whether on the dashboard or in the stages.

-We will see a concrete example here.
+We will find a concrete example below.

 Take the very basic filter coffee makers that can be found on the market for around ten euros.
 These coffee makers have the advantage of having a physical on / off button, which can remain in the permanent "on" position.

-With a remote-controlled socket in front, it becomes possible to control the machine, and therefore to make coffee on order!
+With a remote-controlled socket in front, it becomes possible to control the appliance, and therefore to make coffee on demand!

 ## Make coffee automatically every morning of the week with Gladys